 — Rhonda Lenton, President and Vice-Chancellor

-- York’s Office of Sustainability is growing, including recruitment for a Chief Sustainability Officer.
+- Growing York’s Office of Sustainability, including recruitment for a Chief Sustainability Officer (COMPLETE)

-- A new one-million-dollar fund for Sustainability Innovation has been announced.
+- A new one-million-dollar fund for Sustainability Innovation (COMPLETE)

-- An open access microlecture series and badge in Sustainable Living is being created.
+- An open access microlecture series and badge in Sustainable Living (COMPLETE)

-- York has pledged to reduce direct and indirect emissions by 45% by 2030.
+- Pledge to reduce direct and indirect emissions by 45% by 2030 (ONGOING)

 York University Digital Badge in Sustainable Living